ericmjl/bayesian-measurement-paper/supplementary.md

 This places a positive real-valued prior on the master fold change distribution.

-The errors `sigma` in fold change measurements are assumed to be heteroskedastic, and drawn from a HalfCauchy distribution as recommended in [@Gelman:2006di], expressing our prior belief that the variance should be low but could also take high values.
+The errors `sigma` in fold change measurements are assumed to be drawn from a HalfCauchy distribution as recommended in [@Gelman:2006di], expressing our prior belief that the variance should be positively valued and low, but could also take high values.

 $$ \sigma_{i} \sim HalfCauchy(\tau=5) $$ {#eq:sigma}

-The data likelihood `L` is modelled as a Students T distribution, to account for potential outliers.
-First, we have to place a prior on the degrees of freedom:
+The data likelihood `L` is modelled as a Students T distribution, to account for potential outliers, with `nu` degrees of freedom as a prior.

 $$ \nu \sim Exponential(\lambda=\frac{1}{30}) $$ {#eq:nu}